chiefnoah/dotfiles/README.md

 ```

+### Special Directories

+There are a few special directories worth noting.

+* `arch/` - contains the `.specificrc` for arch-based distros
+* `debian/` - contains the `.specificrc` for debian-based distros
+* `manual-configs/` - configuration files that require a more manual, involved installation process than merely symlinking

 ### Backup/Restore/Uninstall

 If `link.sh` encounters existing dotfiles while creating symlinks, it will make backups suffixed with `.stow-bak`.
 To remove all dotfile symlinks, simply `unlink.sh` with no arguments.
 If there is an existing `.stow.bak` match, that file will be restored by removing the backup suffix.